 How To File A Complaint

-The DFS reviews complaints to gather information on compliance with law and to detect patterns of wrongdoing and/or fraud.
-The DFS cannot attempt to resolve or otherwise handle every individual complaint, and we will notify you if your complaint is not being individually reviewed.
+We review complaints to gather information on compliance with law and to detect patterns of wrongdoing and/or fraud.
+We cannot attempt to resolve or otherwise handle every individual complaint.
+We will notify you if your complaint is not being individually reviewed.

-** Please note, you must submit your complaint within 60 minutes of launching the online complaint form. **
+(NOTE: You must hit submit within 60 minutes of launching the online complaint form.)